NotJoeMartinez/yt-fts/README.md

   automatically extract the channel id from the URL.

 Options:
-  --channel-id TEXT         Optional channel id to override the one from the
+  -id, --channel-id TEXT        Optional channel id to override the one from
-                            url
+                                the url
-  --language TEXT           Language of the subtitles to download --number-of-jobs INTEGER  Optional number of jobs to parallelize the run
+  -l, --language TEXT           Language of the subtitles to download -j, --number-of-jobs INTEGER  Optional number of jobs to parallelize the run
 ```

 ### Examples: